vikramkm114a/Cybersecurity/Wireshark & tcpdump/Wireshark/Analyze Your 2nd & 3rd Packet/Read Me.md

-# Wireshark - Analyze your second & third packet with Wireshark
+# Analyze your second & third packet with Wireshark

 ## Scenario
 In this activity, you’ll be putting your new Wireshark skills to the test by analyzing two PCAPs, which increase in difficulty.